-For every reason, way of thinking, or possibility one would think to leave their faith in Jesus for and return to the old order of things, the writer of Hebrews continues to show that Jesus Christ is greater than all, even the high priest.
+For every reason, way of thinking, or possibility one would think to leave their faith in Jesus and return to the old order of things, the writer of Hebrews continues to show that Jesus Christ is greater than all, even the high priest.
 Let Him be your inspiration to hold on and believe through it all.

 Jesus, Our High Priest, Knows What We’re Going Through

 Hebrews 4:14-16 “Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
 For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”